gus4no/block_explorer/README.md

 # Notes and questions about the project

 ## Transaction primary key hash or id
-Went with both to have the flexibility to find transactions using both.
+Went with id but also having hash and external id to have the flexibility to find transactions using any.

 ## Actions count